Global-Survival/can-network/README.md

 It can then interlink them with automatically discovered opportunities that are mutually inter-satisfying - essentially suggesting to its participants how they could realize the desired futures they have described.

-Netention is a tool for describing one's current life situation (“is”), and potential future situations (“will be”)  – as linked data objects.
-A semantic description of a human life can be considered to consist of a set of declarations representing aspects about which one is concerned or interested.
-Link the current and desired states of real and imaginary concepts - including people, environments, objects, processes, knowledge, or time.
+Netention is a tool for describing one's current reality (“is”), and potential future realities (“should be be”) – as linked data objects.
+A semantic description of a life (human, animal, plant, or otherwise) can be considered to consist of a set of data declarations representing aspects about which one is concerned or interested.
+Now we can _link_ the current and desired states of the real and imaginary concepts in our minds - including people, environments, objects, processes, knowledge, or time.

-Netention realizes one’s goals based on their desires and translates them into tangible outcomes in one’s own network.
+Netention realizes one’s goals based on their desires and translates them into tangible outcomes in one’s own growable network.

+It can be used to organize a community, a business, a family, or a government in similar ways because it is designed to consider how the mind expresses thought (especially language) at a neural level.

 Netention aims to solve, in general, all resource management and planning issues that occur among communities of participants.
 A complete system could conceivably eliminate the balkanization of various separate online services that presently serve relatively narrow subsets of the more general problem.